pascalheidmann/mezzio-web-profiler/README.md

 :warning: Don't use this in production!

 ## Current state
-- Most endpoints are tunneled trough a compatibility layer between psr7/psr17 and symfony's request cycle.
+- Most endpoints are tunneled through a compatibility layer between psr7/psr17 and symfony's request cycle.
 - Basic profiling works
--- You have to define collectors manually as there is no magic tagging feature like in symfony -- Most symfony data collectors sadly rely on symfony events which makes timing not available (for now)
+  - You have to define collectors manually as there is no magic tagging feature like in symfony
+    - Most symfony data collectors sadly rely on symfony events which makes timing not available (for now)
---- You should be able to trigger timings manually by using `\Symfony\Component\Stopwatch\Stopwatch` and triggering events manually
+    - You should be able to trigger timings manually by using `\Symfony\Component\Stopwatch\Stopwatch` and triggering events manually
+- Some hacks were necessary for navigation besides wrapping symfony controllers into psr17 handlers

+---

 # Mezzio Skeleton and Installer